You’re ten minutes into scrolling through an endless deluge of company websites when you consider going on break:

 Automated assembly can mean anything from a single placement machine to 50 placement machines assembling your product in a complex line.

-Strouse is partnered with component placement manufacturers for automated solutions, and uses their machines to produce parts using highly-accurate automated assemblies.
+Strouse partners with component placement manufacturers for automated solutions and uses their machines to produce parts using highly accurate automated assemblies.

 Whether you’re considering automated assembly or have already established an automated system, Strouse has the skills and experience necessary to optimize your component design for assembly.
 Regardless of where you are in the automation process, we can help you figure out a product assembly setup that works for you.